Rick Ware Racing: Car No. 51 history

 Cody Ware returned to the No. 51 car full-time in 2025.
 After finishing 25th at the 2025 Daytona 500, the No. 51 team was docked ten driver and owner points for improperly securing the car's ballasts.
 On February 20, Arby's signed a deal to sponsor the No. 51 car for twelve races.
 Harrison Burton drove the No. 51 car at the 2025 NASCAR All-Star Race, as his win with Wood Brothers Racing at the 2024 Daytona summer race qualified him for the exhibition race.
 Burton finished 20th out of 23 participants.

+For the 2026 season, RWR switched from Ford to Chevrolet, forming a team alliance with Richard Childress Racing.